 He is very handsome, though!

 You may have heard of the amazing black chicken breed: the Ayam Cemani.
-A true Cemani is a rare breed and will cost around $2,500.
+A true Cemani is a rare breed and can cost as much as $2,500.

 See the resources section for reputable breeders in the US.